taimoorkhan-nlp/latent_dirichlet_allocation/README.md

 - Execute the main notebook `[LDA-collapsed-gibbs-sampling.ipynb](LDA-collapsed-gibbs-sampling.ipynb) to get results

 ## Sample input and output
+The input can be any text to be explored.
+For demonstration we are using BBC news article headlines (10 shown below) as sample documents.

 - sample input data is given in [data/input.csv](data/input.csv)

 | Headlines |